 We think the governance structure that GRETC would embed is fatally flawed.
 Its board will be made up with a majority of appointed directors from electric cooperatives whose own boards are effectively controlled by well-financed special interests.
-It will even further embed and intensify the current anticompetitive bias of the existing Railbelt cooperative and municipal utility culture that now charges some of the most exorbitant non-fuel costs in the country to customers - I refer you to the Chugach Electric Blue Ribbon Panel findings and Mayor Sullivan's 2009 transition team report, utility section2.
+It will even further embed and intensify the current anticompetitive bias of the existing Railbelt cooperative and municipal utility culture that now charges some of the most exorbitant non-fuel costs in the country to customers - reference the Chugach Electric Blue Ribbon

+Panel findings and Mayor Sullivan's 2009 transition team report, utility section.